biocore/songbird/README.md

 **Number of iterations = (`--epochs` or `--p-epochs`) multiplied by (`--batch-size` or `--p-batch-size`)**

 The y-axis is the average number of counts off for each feature.
 The model is predicting the sequence counts for each feature in the samples that were set aside for testing.
-So in the Tensorboard graph above it means that, on average, the model is off by ~16 counts, which is low.
+So in the Cross Validation graphs shown above it means that, on average, the model is off by around 5 to 10 counts, which is low.
 However, this is ABSOLUTE error not relative error (unfortunately we can’t do relative errors because of the sparsity of metagenomic datasets)

 #### How can I tell if this graph "looks good"?